 When planning the menu, this food group allows for variety.
-In addition to potatoes, pasta and rice, spelt, green spelt, bulgur and millet may also be prepared in different ways.
+In addition to potatoes, pasta and rice, spelt, green spelt, bulgur and millet may also be prepared and offered in a variety of ways.

 Deep-fried and/or breaded products are used at most 4 times in 20 catering days.